to Connect apps

 From within thesection:

 - Deselect or select Enable support for Pexip Infinity Connect and Mobile App.
-This controls access from all Infinity Connect clients and third-party clients using the client APIs.
+This controls access from all Connect apps and third-party clients using the client APIs.

-- When Enable support for Pexip Infinity Connect and Mobile App is selected, you must also ensure that Enable WebRTC and Enable RTMP are deselected or selected as appropriate to enable the clients that use those protocols to access conferences.
+- When Enable support for Pexip Infinity Connect and Mobile App is selected, you must also ensure that Enable WebRTC is selected.

-When access has been disabled, users attempting to use Infinity Connect clients to access a conference or make a call will be presented with the message Call Failed: Disabled (you can customize the clients to change the wording of this message if required).
+When access is disabled, users attempting to use Connect apps to access a conference or make a call are presented with the message Call Failed: Disabled (you can customize the Connect apps to change the wording of this message if required).